A Rather Weak 'Attempt' To Defend

 Aristotle

-slowly or quickly iron melts or solidifies, for example, it still remains iron.
+slowly or quickly iron melts or solidifies, for example, it remains iron.

-Now, has a single DM-fan ever given any thought to this?
+Now, has a single DM-fan ever given any thought to that

 Are you serious?